aws-samples/sample-resource-quota-and-control-plane-utilization/README.md

 ---
 #### ⚠️ Disclaimer ⚠️
 This repository is provided as a functional example.
-It is not intended to represent a production-ready "drop in" solution.
+It is not intended to represent a production-ready "drop-in" solution.
 Before using in any live environment, you should:

 - Review and adjust IAM permissions to follow the principle of least privilege
 - Review encryption at rest and in transit for all resources (SQS, Lambda, logs, etc.)